gkub/nexc/NEXC_HOLY_BOOK.md

-file and then runs semantic analysis without dumping the tree. `--dump-ir`, `--dump-mlir`, and `--dump-llvm` run the same parse and semantic checks, then build typed IR only if there were no diagnostics. `--dump-ir` prints the nex-owned typed IR; `--dump-mlir` lowers that IR into the current MLIR slice;
+file and then runs semantic analysis without dumping the tree. `--dump-ir`, `--dump-mlir`, and `--dump-llvm` run the same parse and semantic checks, then build typed IR only if there were no diagnostics. `--dump-ir` prints the nex-owned typed IR; `--dump-mlir` lowers that IR into MLIR and prints it;
 `--dump-llvm` lowers through MLIR's LLVM dialect and prints LLVM IR.

 These modes are intentionally early because they let us inspect every compiler